 Learn to Think Like a Storyteller

 The human brain is wired for stories.
-Studies show that good storytelling drives sales because unlike facts and figures, stories speak directly to our feelings—enabling you to connect with people on an emotional level and inspire them to act.
 When you tell a good story, people can’t help but pay attention, remember, and share your message with others.
+Leading brands know that storytelling drives sales because unlike facts and figures, stories speak directly to our feelings—enabling you to connect with people on an emotional level and inspire them to act.

-Schedule a learning experience with Storytelling.NYC and equip your team with storytelling techniques that enchant people and move them to action, whether it’s to work for you, hire you, buy your product, or invest in your company.
+Storytelling is a skill anyone can master.
+With the right instruction, you can learn the tips, tricks, and techniques that make a story compelling.
+Storytelling.NYC’s learning experiences will equip you with the tools to tell stories that enchant people and move them to action—whether it’s to work for you, hire you, buy your product, or invest in your company.
+You'll learn:

 About Jay Dixit